saeyslab/napari-sparrow/docs/vib_compute.md

 pip install git+ssh://git@github.com/saeyslab/harpy.git
 ```

-## Run the Harpy quickstart notebook as an interactive session.
+## Run the Harpy notebook as an interactive session.

 Make an ipython kernel to use in a JupyterLab notebook.
 The displayname is what you will select in JupyterLab.